opensecuritycontroller/community/development/issue_tracking.md

 ### Issue Types

 Choose only **one** of the following label types:

 * defect
 * discussion
 * improvement

+> Note: The above types are the three base namespaces of each issue type, for example, in osc-core, defect corresponds to defect/product-code, defect/documentation, and defect/unit-test.
+To see the exact label name, look at the labels in the repository where you would like to open an issue.

 ### Issue Specifiers